mreishus/aoc/2019/05/README.md

 ## Approach and Reflections

 They're ramping up the complexity early this year!
-We had to build an assembly interpreter that understands a version of IntCode with 8 operations, and two reference modes for each parameter (immediate, or indirect).
+We had to build an virtual machine that understands a version of IntCode with 8 operations, and two reference modes for each parameter (immediate, or indirect).

 The computer/interpreter also has input and output stacks.
 I wonder if we